Pork: Cost of production and performance

 Pig performance trends provide the main KPI trends over years.

-COP sensitivity tables show how the cost of production changes for movements in feed costs and pig performance (pigs weaned per sow per year; FCR and DLWG)
+Cost of production (COP) sensitivity tables show how the cost of production changes for movements in feed costs and pig performance (pigs weaned per sow per year; FCR and DLWG)

 Pork rearing and finishing 7 - 110kg